labiybafakh/vectornav-1/README.md

 This package is still under development but currently is able to connect to a [VN-200][2] and poll each of the three data packets:
-{gps, ins, sensors} and publish the data as ROS topics.
+{gps, ins, sensors, true body(RPY, Acceleration, Angular)} and publish the data as ROS topics.